5G-MAG/rt-mbms-mw-android/README.md

 .
 The `development`
 branch of this project serves as an integration branch for new features.
 Consequently, please make sure to switch to the `development` branch before starting the implementation of a new feature.

 ## Acknowledgement

 The MBMS MW Android was originally developed by Bistem, Nakolos and ORS.

+## Troubleshooting

+* If you get an error `gradlew: Permission Denied` try to set the execution flag on your gradlew
+  file: `chmod +x gradlew`